cobbler/cobbler.github.io/supporters.md

     items:
     - name: tshubitz
 ---

+# Cobbler Supporters

 Cobbler conducted a [fundraising campaign](http://www.indiegogo.com/cobbler24) during Nov-Dec of 2012, in order to raise money to help pay for additional hardware to be used to aid in adding new features such as a dedicated CI server (jenkins) and the ability to deploy images built by Cobbler into IaaS platforms such as Eucalyptus, Openstack, etc.

 The following is the list of those who generously contributed: